Shady Side Academy rolls past Lady Raiders, 49-19

-NORTH HUNTINGDON -- The Waynesburg Central girls fell behind 19-2 in the first quarter Wednesday night and the offense never turned things around in a 49-19 loss to top-seeded Shady Side Academy in the WPIAL Class AAA quarterfinals.
+NORTH HUNTINGDON — The Waynesburg Central girls fell behind 19-2 in the first quarter on Feb.
+22 and the offense never turned things around in a 49-19 loss to top-seeded Shady Side Academy in the WPIAL Class AAA quarterfinals.

-Shady Side Academy (22-2) advances to the semifinals on Saturday against fourth-seeded Avonworth (17-5).

-The Lady Raiders (20-4) remain alive in the consolation bracket.
-Waynesburg Central plays Our Lady of the Sacred Heart, who lost to Avonworth, 48-30, Friday at a site to be determined.

 The winner advances to the fifth-place consolation game and is assured a PIAA playoff berth.
 The loser plays in the seventh-place consolation game for the final PIAA playoff berth.